erikerlandson/erikerlandson.github.com/_posts/2020-08-22-the-branch-prediction-incident-of-august-2020.md

 From a user perspective, performance features like hardware branch prediction are nothing but up-side: if these features can take advantage of certain execution or data patterns to make your code run faster, then life is good!
-On the other hand, when you are _developing_ an algorithm, these kinds of pattern-dependent optimization can skew your intuitions about what is really happening in your code, and what kinds of algorithmic choices you are making.
+On the other hand, when you are _developing_ an algorithm, these kinds of pattern-dependent optimizations can skew your intuitions about what is really happening in your code, and what kinds of algorithmic choices you are making.
 My benchmark results _might_ have caused me to draw incorrect conclusions about the behavior of my algorithm, had I taken them at face value, without drilling down to fully understand how the hardware was